fortrabbit/blog/goodbye-webrechnung.md

 ---
 title: Goodbye WebRechnung
 author: fl
-excerpt: "Shutting down an old fortrabbit service."
+excerpt: Shutting down an old fortrabbit service.
 created: 2013-01-10
+published: true
+tags:
+  - chronicles
 ---

 **Goodbye to you, my trusted friend.** We are busy with our new [PHP developer cloud hosting](http://fortrabbit.com).
 Currently we are preparing to shut down our old MISH services on the 30st of April 2013 in favor to the new platform.
 A part of MISH is WebRechnung and we finally decided to take it down without replacement.
 WebRechnung was a free service to create and send invoices and estimates online – similar to FreshBooks, but especially designed to fit to the German tax laws.
 We have failed to make it a real business.
 This article is about our lessons learned.